jleonard99/getting-started/README.md

 Getting-Started
 ===============

-Instructions and checklist for getting started using R, make, latex, and other tools
+Instructions and checklist for getting started using R, make, latex, and other tools.